defshef/dojo-knn/README.md

 Instructions and tips for (def shef 33) kNN classifier dojo

+# You Will Need...

+* a laptop with a suitable programming language installed and working

 # kNN Algorithm

 Google "kNN" or "k nearest neighbour" for explanations of the algorithm.
 [Wikipedia](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) has detailed information, other sources like [Machine Learning Mastery](http://machinelearningmastery.com/k-nearest-neighbors-for-machine-learning/) may be easier for a crash course.